GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 description: An overview of the valid values for the permissions property in manifest.json.
 ---

-To use most [Chrome APIs][api-ref], your extension must declare its intent in the manifest[manifest](#manifest)'s permissions fields.
+To use most [extension APIs][api-ref] and features, you must declare its intent in the [manifest's](#manifest) permissions fields.
 Extensions can request the following categories of permissions, specified using the respective manifest keys:

 [`"permissions"`](#permissions)
 : Contains items from a list of [known strings](#permissions).
 Changes may trigger a [warning](#warnings).